 The 3D plugin is an out-performer every single step of the way.

 Pro Tip: If your data isn’t lining up in gvSIG 3D, check its projection.
 The active view projection must be in EPSG:4326.

 The non-sedentary GIS practitioner is one with nature.
-They have to be ready and willing for field work at the spur of a moment.
+They have to be ready and willing for fieldwork at the spur of the moment.

 gvSIG Mini Maps is an Android app that you can install to your home screen and never look back.